 Should You Choose Tracked or Standard Parcel Delivery Service?

-For little and large businesses across various industries, there are many decisions that need to be made when organising deliveries to clients and customers.
-One of the main ones is whether to arrange tracked or untracked parcel delivery.
+For businesses across various industries, there are many decisions that need to be made when organising deliveries to clients and customers.
+A key decision is whether to arrange tracked or untracked parcel delivery.

 What are the benefits of tracked or untracked parcel delivery services?

 There are benefits to both types of parcel delivery services but you may find one suits your business model, location of customers, and item requirements better than the other.

 Reviewing customer delivery experiences may allow some insight into whether your customers link the ability to track their goods to improved customer experience with your business.

 For businesses that have cross-border customers, it is important to understand the typical delivery duration of delivery times based on your parcel delivery partners and whether additional tracking elements would aid customers' confidence and their potential to become, a return customer.